rajibmitra/rajibmitra/README.md

 Here are some ideas to get you started:
 -->

-🔭 I’m currently working on distributed system and tracing...
+- 🔭 I’m currently working on distributed system and tracing.
-🌱 I’m currently learning Rust, Kafka.
+- 🌱 I’m currently learning Rust, Kafka.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with golang testing.
-- 💬 Ask me about ...
+- 💬 Ask me about python, oci, k8s.
-- 📫 How to reach me: ...
+- 📫 How to reach me: rajib.jolite@gmail.com
-😄 Pronouns: He/Him.
+- 😄 Pronouns: He/Him.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Still doesn't know how to swim.